sandeepyadav1478/fetch-youtube-channel-details/README.md

 # Youtube Channel Details

-Wrote this code on the requirement of some customer.
+Wrote this code on the requirement of a customer.
 Then i thought, maybe there can be many other people who neeed this code some i uploaded it on github with creative commen license.
 So anyone can use this code.

 Explaination: